 Photo:Isabel Mundigo-Moore On Isabel: Vintage Laura Ashley dress; secondhand satin bag.

-I find eBay the most hit-and-miss of all three, but it's worth mentioning because it's become rather a classic at this point.
+I find eBay the most hit-and-miss of all three, but it's worth mentioning because it's become rather a classic at this point and you can really find just about anything you can dream of, including a 1920's opera scarf I didn't realise I needed until now.
+Even some of the descriptions on the site have their own following.
 When I first moved to the UK, I found a vintage Jaeger coat made from cashmere and wool for £20.
 Again, try out different search terms from broad, like "black cashmere coat" or something more specific like "Laura Ashley dress."
-(Don't forget that you can search using sizes.)
+Don't forget that you can search using sizes.

 I hope this helped you love secondhand shopping online a bit more and just generally encouraged you to love your clothes.
-Don't forget to pop into your local charity shops as well.
-I'm always on the hunt for better secondhand options, so please DM me on Instagram so we can keep the conversation going.
+Don't forget to pop into your local charity shops as well!
+I'm always on the hunt for better secondhand options, so please DM me on Instagram so we can keep the conversation going or if you have any recommendations.